 When Jane Austen was born on 16 December 1775, her father noted with delight she would be ‘a present plaything for her sister Cassy and a future companion’.
-Join us for an early celebration of Austen’s birthday for a diverting and dramatic recital of readings from Jane and Cassandra Austen’s letters, prose and poetry about sisterhood.
+Join us for a diverting and dramatic recital of readings from Jane and Cassandra Austen’s letters, prose and poetry about sisterhood.
 The programme includes extracts from ‘Persuasion’ and ‘The Beautifull Cassandra’ novels, ‘The Three Sisters’ short story, the poem ‘Miss Austen’, and Cassandra’s letter to their niece following Jane’s death.

 The readings will take place at 2pm in the Great Hall and last for approximately 50 mins.
 Following the performance there will be mulled drinks and mince pies in the Old Kitchen to get everyone into festive cheer.
 The house will also be open for people to explore and to see the Gothic exhibition after the readings.

 Praise for ‘Austen Sisters’

 “‘Austen Sisters’ is a delight and needs to be seen … Rowan Suart is mesmerising.”

 Brenda Longman, Artistic Director Farnham Rep, March 2017

 “An excellent selection of original pieces and extracts, providing a unique illustration of Jane Austen’s life from an early age.”

 Michael Gaunt, Theatre Director, June 2017